benwzj/react-demo-ts/README.md

 - This app can to connect to JSON sever for managing data and make it works properly.
 - Start JSON Sever by: `npm run server` under `this app directionary` in terminor.
 - ReactDemo doesn't use "react-router-dom" to handld router.
 It implement it's own one.
+- UITest Page display the way of using tailwind CSS, custom components, etc.
+- Todos Page is using it's own CSS to style.
+- Picture Search Page can search picture according to the text.

 ## JSONServer
 [Morn info](https://www.npmjs.com/package/json-server)